sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 ### Method Description and Rationale

 This protocol uses Niskin bottles mounted on a CTD rosette onboard a research vessel to collect seawater.
 In each sample location, five Niskin bottles are filled with seawater collected at a depth of 1 to 3 m above the seafloor.
-From each Niskin bottle, a subsample of 2L is collected.
-The number of Niskin bottles in a location has been determined based on collecting 10 Niskin bottles in five stations located in known fish communities (coastal, transition and offshore).
-12S metabarcoding results showed an increased number of fishes detected with increasing number of replicates.
-A trade-off between sampling effort and maximal detection of the common fishes led to the collection of 5 bottles to adequately describe fish biodiversity patterns.
-If rare species are also of interest, then more Niskin bottles should be collected.
-Increasing the number to 10 bottles leads on average to the detection of four extra species.
-Depending on the research vessel, further processing is done in a separate lab onboard (RV Belgica) or in the lab at ILVO (Simon Stevin).
+From each Niskin bottle, a subsample of 2 L is collected.
+The number of collected Niskin bottles in a location has been determined based on data gathered from collecting 10 Niskin bottles in five stations located in known fish communities (coastal, transition and offshore).
+The 12S metabarcoding results showed an increased number of fishe species detected with an increasing number of replicates.
+A trade-off between sampling effort and maximal detection of the common fishe species led to the decision to collect 5 Niskin bottles per location to adequately describe fish biodiversity patterns.
+If also rare species are of interest, then more Niskin bottles should be collected.
+Increasing the number to 10 Niskin bottles leads, on average, to the detection of four additional species.
+Depending on the research vessel, further processing is done in a separate lab onboard (RV Belgica) or in the lab at ILVO (RV Simon Stevin).
 This processing involves filtering of the water using sterivex 0.45µm capsule filters, which are then used for eDNA extraction and metabarcoding or dPCR.

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been applied for hundreds of samples collected in the southern North Sea.
-Samples have been collected in the belgian part of the North Sea during spring and autumn campaigns since 2021 at various distances from shore (coastal, transition and offshore locations).
-This protocol is also applied for surveys in the southern bight of the North Sea (maximum depth 50 m).
+This protocol has been applied for hundreds of samples collected in the Southern North Sea.
+Samples have been collected in the Belgian part of the North Sea during spring and autumn campaigns since 2021 at various distances from shore (coastal, transition and offshore locations).
+This protocol is also applied for surveys in the Southern Bight of the North Sea (maximum depth 50 m).
 All samples are taken in the photic zone and are situated in the neritic pelagic zone.

 ## PERSONNEL REQUIRED

-One technician or scientist with experience in sterile and clean working and with research vessel experience.
+One technician or scientist with experience in working in a clean and sterile manner and experience in working on a research vessel.

 ### Safety